| | | | | | |

 Ingredient Notes/Substitutions:

-- Sugar: I used white sugar, but you may also use light brown sugar if you prefer.
-If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that has zero glycemic index, and will not spike you blood sugar).
+• Sugar: I used white sugar, but you may also use light brown sugar if you prefer.
+If you are diabetic or insulin-resistant, I highly recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that has zero glycemic index, and will not spike you blood sugar).

-- Gluten-Free All-Purpose Flour: I recommend using a good-quality gluten-free all-purpose flour blend that includes lighter flours/starches (such as rice flour, tapioca starch, potato starch or corn starch) to ensure a lighter final texture.
-I do NOT recommend using a gluten-free flour blend that using heavier flours (such as garbanzo bean flour) as that will result in a denser texture.
+• Gluten-Free All-Purpose Flour: I recommend using a good-quality gluten-free all-purpose flour blend that includes lighter flours/starches (such as rice flour, tapioca starch, potato starch or corn starch) to ensure a lighter final texture.
+I do NOT recommend using a gluten-free flour mixture that uses heavier flours (such as garbanzo bean flour) as that will result in a denser texture.

 How to Make Gluten-Free Madeleines (Step by Step)